-Our goal with each SeattleCoach Cohort is to complete both foundational Modules within eight to nine months.
+Our goal with each SeattleCoach Cohort is to complete both foundational Modules within around eight months.
 We know what a big collaborative commitment this requires.
 Here's how we do it:

-- 1. Once you've been accepted into the program, we ask you start reserving your Cohort's specific meeting times for the full eight to nine months. - 2.
+- 1. Once you've been accepted into the program, we ask you start reserving your Cohort's specific meeting times for the full eight months. - 2.
 Then we'll send out a proposed list of Module I dates (skipping major holidays) and ask you to get back to us with your pre-existing "absolutely-can't-be-there" dates.
+And for "blended" cohorts, we'll propose in-person meetings as well as virtual ones where we'll also ask for your responses.
 We'll do this again near the start of Module II. - 3.
 Then we do some customizing.
-If more than one person must be away on a particular date, we may skip that week.
-If we have to schedule without you, we'll only do it once per Module. - 4.
-If we find that you have to be away for too many dates, we'll ask you to consider a different upcoming Cohort - 5.
+If more than a few people must be away on a particular date, we may skip that week.
+If we must schedule without you, we'll only do it up to twice per Module.
+In addition, your faculty facilitators are available fifteen minutes before and following each meeting for review, questions, and socializing. - 4.
+You are welcome to ask your faculty members to schedule additional review meetings (at an addition cost) during either or both Modules. - 5.
+If in this process we find that you are unavailable for too many dates, we'll ask you to consider joining a future Cohort. - 6.
 Rarely, a participant finds out during Module I that their schedule has changed significantly and that they are unable to continue with their Cohort into Module II.
-When this happens, we will do our best to help the participant join another Cohort to complete Module II, provided there is room and provided the participant can do that within twelve months.
-If the gap is longer than twelve months, we may ask you to repeat (and pay for participation in) a new Module I Cohort. - 6.
-If it seems wise to cancel an in-person meeting (or to meet virtually) because of conditions of ice and snow, we will send an email to all participants by 10am on the morning of our scheduled session.
+When this happens, we will do our best to help the participant join another Cohort to complete Module II, provided there is room and

+- provided the participant can do that within twelve months.
+If the gap is longer than twelve months, we may ask you to repeat (and pay for participation in) a new Module I Cohort. - 7.
+For blended Cohorts: If it seems wise to cancel an in-person meeting (or to meet virtually) because of conditions of ice and snow, we will send an email to all participants by 10am on the morning of our scheduled session.

-Attendance is a big deal, not only for credentialing purposes, but because the Cohort needs you.
+Again, attendance is a big deal, not only for credentialing purposes, but because the Cohort needs you.
 If, after we've collaborated on scheduling, you miss a meeting of your Cohort, we'll do our best to catch you up, and may suggest a supplementary paid tutoring session to catch you up.
-Each Module includes a total of fifteen two-hour meetings, with an hour of required peer coaching between each, along with an hour or two of individual reading and study.
+Each Module includes a total of fifteen two-hour meetings, with an hour of required peer coaching between each, along with an hour of independent study.